raymondkfcheung/lazy-dot/docs/coding/langauges.md

 **Solidity** is the most common language for writing smart contracts on Ethereum.
 There are many online bootcamps and courses for it.
 The ecosystem is still evolving rapidly, but knowledge of Solidity is useful if you want to explore blockchain protocols, smart contract development or decentralised applications.

+### Lua

+**Lua** appears in unexpected places.
+It is often embedded inside game engines and tools, and it works well for scripting and configuration.
+When I used Lua, it felt close to Python: dynamic, flexible and easy to embed.
+It is rarely a primary job requirement but useful in specific domains.

-## Conclusion: Pick a Life, Then Pick a Language
+## Pick a Life, Then Pick a Language

 People often start by asking which language they should learn.
 That is not a bad question, but I have found another one more helpful: